hero media

 Walk Difficulty: Moderate to difficult

-Jim Jim Falls is one of the most spectacular Kakadu National Park waterfalls, often seen in films and television thanks to its towering cliff faces surrounding a deep plunge pool with a sandy shore.
+Jim Jim Falls is one of the most spectacular waterfalls in Kakadu National Park, often seen in films and television thanks to its towering cliff faces surrounding a deep plunge pool with a sandy shore.
 But it’s also one of the hardest to access.

 A 50km 4WD track leads to the falls and is definitely only accessible with a high-clearance vehicle.
 Expect deep corrugations, single-lane areas and water crossings depending on the time of year you visit.